Mark Welsh: Military career

-Welsh previously served as Associate Director of the Central Intelligence Agency (CIA) for Military Support and Associate Director for Military Affairs, Central Intelligence Agency, Washington, D.C.
+Welsh previously served as associate director of the Central Intelligence Agency (CIA) for Military Support and associate director for Military Affairs, Central Intelligence Agency, Washington, D.C.
 As the ADMA, he served as the principal advisor to the Director of the CIA on military matters and was the primary bridge between the CIA and the Department of Defense for the coordination and planning of military and interagency operations.
 Additionally, he assisted in the formulation of CIA policies regarding military affairs, managed the provision of direct support to deployed forces, and oversaw the Director of CIA representation at the combatant commands and senior service schools.

 Prior to his role at the CIA, Welsh served as the Vice Commander of Air Education and Training Command, a major command of the Air Force responsible for the provision of training and professional education throughout the organization, comprising over 60,000 educators, researchers and related personnel across 12 major installations (schools).

 In earlier portions of his military career, Welsh was rated as a command pilot with extensive flying experience in fighter aircraft including the F-16 and the A-10.
 As an active fighter pilot, he was selected for command positions at the squadron, group and wing level, before progressing into more senior leadership roles.

 Civilian career

+Dean of the Bush School

-Following his retirement from the military in 2016, Welsh was named Dean of the Bush School of Government and Public Service at Texas A&M University in College Station, Texas.
-Although Welsh's alma mater is the United States Air Force Academy and he did not attend Texas A&M, he has a decades-long affinity for the university due to his father, children and various other family members attending the university.
+Following his retirement from the military in 2016, Welsh was appointed dean of the Bush School of Government & Public Service at Texas A&M University in College Station, Texas.
+He was recommended to fill the position by the president, Michael K. Young, provost and vice president, Karan L. Watson, and a search advisory committee.
+Welsh succeeded the former Bush School Dean, Ryan Crocker.
+Frank B. Ashley III was appointed acting dean of the school in August 2023 after Welsh became president of the university.

+Northrop Grumman

-On December 8, 2016, Northrop Grumman Corporation announced that it elected Welsh to its board of directors.
+On December 8, 2016, Northrop Grumman announced that it elected Welsh to its board of directors.